 | 13 Days

-The Best of Tour in South Asia and perfect blend of Art, culture and nature in the Tour.
-We will be visiting centre of Indian culture like Delhi, Jaipur and also visiting master piece of Mughal empire and best among the world’s wonder “Taj Mahal”.
+Package holidays to india golden triangle is one of the best Tours in South Asia .
+It is a perfect blend of art, culture, and nature.
+We will be the visiting center of Indian culture like Delhi, Jaipur and also visit masterpiece of Mughal empire and best among the world’s wonder “Taj Mahal”.

-Just After india Tour, We will visit Nepal with most of the Touristic destination like, Kathmandu, Pokhara and Chitwan.
-Kathmandu is famous for art, crafts and the culture whereas Pokhara offers natural beauty of famouns Annapurna range and fewa Lake and the Chitwan offers wide varities of flora and fauna.
+Just after the tour to incredible India, we will visit Nepal.
+Then we will visit most of the Touristic destination like Kathmandu, Pokhara, and Chitwan.
+Kathmandu is famous for art, crafts and the culture whereas Pokhara offers the natural beauty of famous Annapurna range and fewa lake.
+Chitwan offers wide varieties of flora and fauna.